 A growth mindset is essential for both leaders and team members to embrace challenges and innovation.
 When individuals believe they can develop their skills and talents through dedication and hard work, they are more likely to take on new opportunities without fear of failure.
 Leaders who instill this mindset in each team member help them see challenges as learning experiences rather than obstacles.

-One way to do this is by reframing setbacks.
-Instead of viewing mistakes as failures, leaders can encourage a culture where every challenge is a stepping stone toward improvement.
+One way to do this is by reframing setbacks as opportunities.
+Instead of viewing mistakes as failures, leaders can foster a culture where every challenge serves as a stepping stone toward improvement.
 A team member who is supported through challenges will develop confidence in their abilities and become more willing to take risks.

 To truly empower team members, leaders must provide opportunities for them to engage in new challenges.
 This can include assigning leadership roles in projects, encouraging cross-functional collaboration, or providing training programs that stretch their abilities.
 When a team member is entrusted with a new responsibility, it signals that their leader believes in their potential.

-Leaders should also create an environment where risk-taking is encouraged.
+Leaders should also foster an environment that encourages risk-taking.
 If team members fear that mistakes will be met with harsh criticism, they will be less likely to take bold steps.
 Instead, leaders can foster a culture of experimentation, where trying new approaches is seen as a valuable part of progress.

 Feedback plays a vital role in helping each team member navigate challenges.
 Without clear and constructive feedback, individuals may struggle to understand how to improve or where they excel.
 Leaders should provide regular, specific, and actionable feedback that highlights strengths while addressing areas for growth.